jok405/Burger/README.md

 ### Overview:
 A Node, Express, Handlebars, and MySQL burger app that lets users input the names of burgers they'd like to eat... and then devour them!
-Please check out in Heroku [here] (https://burger-bite.herokuapp.com/index)!
+Please check out in Heroku [here](https://burger-bite.herokuapp.com/)!

 ### Functionality: